evkx/evkx.github.io/content/models/honda/e_ny1/e_Ny1/_index.md

 There is one climate system available.

-## Comfort
+## Comfort features

-Honda e:Ny1 has several features to make your life as a driver or passenger more comfortable.
+The Honda e:Ny1 includes several features to enhance comfort and convenience:

 {{<evkxdisplayaddarticle />}}